Sustainability Appraisal Scoping Report Consultation

-The consultation on the Sustainability Appraisal Scoping Report for the emerging Joint Local Plan (JLP) runs for five weeks between 18th March 2020 and 12 noon on Friday 24th April 2020.
+The consultation for the Babergh and Mid Suffolk Joint Local Plan Sustainability Appraisal Scoping Report opened on 18th March and closed at 12 noon on Friday 24th April 2020.
+To view the Sustainability Appraisal Scoping Report Consultation, please click on the consultation page button below.
 Please note this is NOT a consultation on the JLP but on the scope of related SA documents which are required by Regulations.

-To view or comment on the Sustainability Appraisal Scoping Report please click the consultation please click below:
+To view the Sustainability Appraisal Scoping Report please click the consultation please click below:

 All Development Plan Documents are required to be subject to a Sustainability Appraisal (SA) and Strategic Environment Assessment (SEA) throughout their preparation.
 The requirements to carry out SA and SEA are distinct, although it is possible to satisfy both using a single appraisal process (as advocated in the National Planning Practice Guidance).